hiraditya/graphite-improvements/README.md

 # graphite-improvements
-Set of improvements and experimental results.
+Improvements to scop detection and experimental results.